Tasneem-Duridi/Arabic-Hate-Speech-Detection/README.md

    - Fine-tune key hyperparameters such as batch size, learning rate, and weight decay.

 5. **Model Training**
-   - Train various Arabic BERT-based models, including MARBERT, QARiB, and AraBERT, using the training set.
+   - Train various Arabic BERT-based models, including MARBERT, BERT-multilingual, AraBERTv0.2-Twitter, CAMeLBERT, QARiB, and SaudiBERT, using the training set.

 6. **Evaluation**
    - Evaluate model performance on the test set using metrics like accuracy, precision, recall, and F1-score.